 Disability tax credit

 If you are permanently and totally disabled and have taxable disability income, you may qualify for the federal Tax Credit for the Elderly and Disabled.
 This credit is available only if a doctor has certified that your disability prevents you from working and that your condition is expected to last more than a year or result in your death.
 The size of your credit depends on how much taxable disability income you had as well as how much you received in nontaxable disability benefits.
 See IRS Publication 524 for more details.

 If you make certain home improvements to accommodate a disability, you may be able to claim those costs as a medical expense deduction.
 This includes such things as adding a wheelchair ramp, chair lift or grab bars; modifying hardware, electrical fixtures or railings; or widening doorways or aisles.
 The improvements must be made solely to accommodate a disability and not for aesthetic reasons.
 If the improvements increase the value of your home, you can deduct only the portion of the cost that exceeds the increase in value.
 IRS Publication 502 provides more details and examples.

 If you are married, and you and your spouse paid someone to take care of you because your disability made you unable to care for yourself, then you may be eligible for the Child and Dependent Care Credit.
 The exact amount of the credit depends on how much you spent on care and how much earned income you and your spouse had.
-In 2017, for example, the maximum credit ranges from $600 to $1,050, depending on income, or $1,200 to $2,100 if you also paid for care for one or more children or other dependents.
+In 2018, for example, the maximum credit ranges from $600 to $1,050, depending on income, or $1,200 to $2,100 if you also paid for care for two or more dependents.
 See IRS Publication 503 for more details.

 A TurboTax solution for every situation